The Sorted Effects Method: Discovering Heterogeneous Effects Beyond Their Averages: Sorted Effects and Classification Analysis

-In Examples 1--3, the PE $\Delta(x)$ is a function of $x$ and therefore can be different for each observational unit.
+In all the previous examples, the PE $\Delta(x)$ is a function of $x$ and therefore can be different for each observational unit.
 To summarize this effect in a single measure, a common practice in empirical economics is to average the PEs.
 Averaging, however, masks most of the heterogeneity in the PE allowed by nonlinear or interactive linear models.
 We propose reporting the entire set of values of the PE sorted in increasing order and indexed by a ranking $u \in [0,1]$ with respect to the population of interest.
 These sorted effects provide a more complete representation of the heterogeneity in the PE than the average effects. \begin{definition}[$u$-SPE] The \textit{$u^{th}$-sorted predictive effect} with respect to $\mu$ is

-\end{definition} The $u$-SPE is the $u^{th}$-quantile of $\Delta(X)$ when $X$ is distributed according to $\mu$.
+where $\Ep_{\mu}$ denotes expectation with respect to $\mu$. \end{definition} The $u$-SPE is the $u^{th}$-quantile of $\Delta(X)$ when $X$ is distributed according to $\mu$.
 As for the average effect, $\mu$ can be chosen to select a target subpopulation from the entire population.
-For example, if $T$ is a treatment indicator: \begin{itemize} \item If $\mu$ is set to the marginal distribution of $X$ in the entire population, then $\Delta_{\mu}^*(u)$ is the \textit{population $u$-SPE}. \item If $\mu$ is set to the distribution of $X$ conditional on $T=1$, then $\Delta_{\mu}^*(u)$ is the \textit{$u$-SPE on the treated or exposed}. \end{itemize}
+For example, when $T$ is a treatment indicator: \begin{itemize} \item If $\mu$ is set to the marginal distribution of $X$ in the entire population, then $\Delta_{\mu}^*(u)$ is the \textit{population $u$-SPE}. \item If $\mu$ is set to the distribution of $X$ conditional on $T=1$, then $\Delta_{\mu}^*(u)$ is the \textit{$u$-SPE on the treated or exposed}. \end{itemize}

 By considering $\Delta_{\mu}^*(u) $ at multiple quantile indices, we obtain a one-dimensional representation of the heterogeneity of the PE.
 Accordingly, our object of interest is the \textit{SPE-function}